mario29811/DanielWang/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Daniel 👋

 Welcome to my GitHub profile!

 ## About Me

-I'm a passionate software developer and technology enthusiast.
-I love exploring new technologies and applying them to solve real-world problems.
-Here are a few things about me:
+Anime Lover, History Buff, A Lover of Books, and prospective Software Developer.

 - 🌱 **Current Interests**: I'm deeply interested in software development, data analysis, and machine learning.
 - 🎓 **Education**: I'm currently working on my final project for CS210, which involves analyzing a dataset about employee turnover.